ShashidharKanukuntla/basicpythonprojects/README.md

 # basicpythonprojects
-This repository basic projects programmed using Python
+This repository contains basic projects programmed using Python